ahmadsayed/CHasCode/README.md

 # Chaos Engineering as Code

-For Chaos Engineering the approach in trying to attempt in here, instead of injecting failure to running server, the approach in here is develop different methodology
+For Chaos Engineering the approach I am  trying to attempt in here, *instead of injecting failure to running server*, the approach in here is *to develop different methodology*
-Is to build the cluster on the fly, may be as part of the DevOps pipeline
+Is to build the cluster on the fly, may be as part of the DevOps pipeline The cluster will be running with the same topology of the expected target enviroments for example  Multiple masters ,Multiple Workers

 ## The approach is as following
 - Using imperative programming language the current Repository using golang
-- Use the strong foundation provided in the Unit testing
+- Use the strong foundation provided in the go Unit testing, instead of providing declartive syntax using XML, JSON or Yaml, so it can be integrated easily.
 - Build libraries that help Chaos Engineer progrmatically with imperative language manage cluster such as not limied to
   - Build a cluster with specific number of masters and worker nodes
   - Build a cluster and test the application on different version of kubernetes even within the cluster
   - Gracefully kill worker nodes and check the effect
+- Run quickly in relatively limited resources, the current code able to build up 1 master, 3 workers nodes cluster an run simple test case ~  300 Seconds.

 ## What is repository provides